Pentaho: Server applications

 Pentaho Enterprise Edition (EE) and Pentaho Community Edition (CE).

 Desktop/client applications

 Community driven, open-source Pentaho server plug-ins

-All of these plug-ins function with Pentaho Enterprise Edition (EE) and Pentaho Community Edition (CE).
+All of these plug-ins function with Pentaho Enterprise Edition (EE) and the older Pentaho Community Edition (CE).

 Licensing

+Pentaho followed an open core business model for several years, however with their 10.2 release in 2024 switched to non-OSS licensing.
+The new licensing doesn't allow for running in production without subscribing to their Enterprise Edition.

-Pentaho follows an open core business model.
-It provides two different editions of Pentaho Business Analytics: a community edition and an enterprise edition.
+It provides two different editions of Pentaho Business Analytics: a Developer Edition (non production use only) and an Enterprise Edition.
 The enterprise edition needs to be purchased on a subscription model.
 The subscription model includes support, services, and product enhancements via annual subscription.
 The enterprise edition is available under a commercial license.
 Enterprise license goes with 3 levels of Pentaho Enterprise Support: Enterprise, Premium and Standard.
-The community edition is a free open source product licensed under the GNU General Public License version 2.0 (GPLv2), GNU Lesser General Public License version 2.0 (LGPLv2), and Mozilla Public License 1.1 (MPL 1.1).